scacchig/Synergy-Chess/README.md

 cr9) -  the CE all give different moves : best move = move of chess engine number 8

-# Note :
-the system performs the best move based on the first TRUE condition it encounters and explores the conditions in the following chronological order :

-01 - verification of an absolute majority of 7 equal moves between 7 chess engines

-02 - verification of an absolute majority of 6 equal moves moves between 7 chess engines

-03 - verification of absolute majority of 5 equal moves moves between 7 chess engines

-04 - verification of an absolute majority of 4 equal moves moves between 7 chess engines

-05 - check if there is 1 group of 3 CE with the same moves and another group of 3 CE with the same moves but different from the first group and comparison with the sentence of CE n ° 8

-06 - check if there is 1 group of 3 CE with the same moves and another group of 3 CE with the same moves but different from the first group

-07 - absolute majority verification of 3 equal moves

-08 - check if there is 1 or 2 or 3 groups of 2 CE with the same moves but different for each group and comparison with the sentence of CE n ° 8

-09 - check if there are 3 groups of 2 CE with the same moves but different for each group

-10 - check if there are 2 groups of 2 CE with the same moves but different for each group

-11 - absolute majority verification of 2 equal moves

-12 - if all the previous conditions are FALSE, and therefore there are 7 different moves, the system executes ELSE, ie the move of the CE n° 8.

 # CONSIDERATIONS -